Photo by Angelica Pecha. Business owner, Brooke Cain, restocks Indigo’s with new clothes for spring and summer.

 Indigo’s sells a variety of clothing.
 Instead of digging through clothing racks, Teresa Cain organizes clothing so buyers can see what matches and can complete a look.

 The Cain women take their customers’ preferences seriously.
 Indigo’s does not follow trends.
 They add clothing customers ask for.
+Recently, the most popular request range from white jeans, cut-off shorts, crop tops, and two-piece sets.
 They said the typical Ole Miss girl does not have one style.
 Everyone dresses differently, so they try to accommodate all women’s clothing styles.

 “After being in this business for so long, we get what we feel like is in style and would work best for Oxford,” Teresa Cain said.
 “I do not look for trends, but I look for what the customer asks for, because trends are not always what they want.
 Sometimes you can be way too trendy.”